The following article is an excerpt from "A Book of Bible Study"

 He will never allow the righteous to be shaken.
 (Psalm 55:22)

-When we have no power to face the “great multitude” of troubles that are coming against us, and we do not know what to do, then let us do as we are instructed in God’s word: let us position ourselves in obedience as we look to Him for His deliverance and His provision for our lives.
+When we have no power to face the “great multitude” of troubles that is coming against us, and we do not know what to do, then let us do as we are instructed in God’s word: let us position ourselves in obedience as we look to our sovereign God for His deliverance and His provision for our lives.
 We can take courage knowing that in times like these, the battle is not ours, but God’s.